Stock Photography & Video Side Hustle

 Who this is actually for

 Stock video is worth calling out separately.
-If you shoot video — even casual travel footage, b-roll of everyday scenes, or professional setups — per-clip earnings on platforms like Pond5 and Adobe Stock are meaningfully higher than photo royalties.
+If you shoot video, even casual travel footage, b-roll of everyday scenes, or professional setups, per-clip earnings on platforms like Pond5 and Adobe Stock are meaningfully higher than photo royalties.
 A well-keyworded video clip of a common subject can earn more in a month than dozens of photos.

 What commercial buyers actually need

 Concepts that consistently perform: business and technology, diversity and inclusion, health and wellness, food and lifestyle, seasonal and holiday.
-Concepts that rarely perform: heavily stylised art photography, niche landscapes without commercial context, and anything that requires model or property releases you cannot obtain.
+Concepts that rarely perform: heavily stylised art photography, niche landscapes without commercial context, and anything that requires model or property releases you can’t obtain.

 The AI disruption